s-a/scream-js/README.md

 ***Enterprise License***
-Allows you to use scream.js on an unlimited number of workstations on the condition that all of them are developed by one company.
+Allows you to use scream.js on an unlimited number of workstations on the condition that all of them are used by one company.
 This license costs 660€.

 How to purchase for your company?